Supermarine S.6B: Legacy

 The performance of the S.6B and its forerunners caused Mitchell to be recognised as a great designer of performance aircraft.
 The S.6B has been hailed as giving the impetus to the development of both the Supermarine Spitfire fighter aircraft and the Rolls-Royce Merlin engine that powered it.
 Neither Mitchell nor Supermarine would produce further racing aircraft for successive competitions as work on the development of a new fighter aircraft at the British government's behest had taken precedence.

 Only 18 days after the S.6B's Schneider triumph the British Air Ministry issued Specification F7/30, which called for an all-metal land-based fighter aircraft and sought innovative solutions aiming at a major improvement in British fighter aircraft.
 The Ministry specifically invited Supermarine to participate.
-Accordingly, Mitchell's next endeavour after the S.6B was the design of the company's submission to meet this specification, designated the Type 224.Ferdinand Andrews and Morgan 1981, p.
-211. While the Type 224 was a disappointment and was not selected for production, Supermarine's next project led to the development of the legendary Spitfire.Bader 1973, p.
-45.
+Accordingly, Mitchell's next endeavour after the S.6B was the design of the company's submission to meet this specification, designated the Type 224.
+While the Type 224 was a disappointment and was not selected for production, Supermarine's next project led to the development of the legendary Spitfire.

 The outstanding performance of the S.6B had drawn the attention of not only British military officials and aircraft designers, but internationally as well, influencing new fighter projects in, amongst other nations, both Nazi Germany and the United States.

 Aircraft on display

 After the completion of the record-breaking flights, both S.6Bs were retired.
 The Schneider Trophy winning S.6B S1595 was donated to the Science Museum in London, where it is displayed in an unrestored state.
+For a short period of time, S1596 was tested at the Marine Aircraft Experimental Establishment (MAEE) at Felixstowe. but was unfortunately written off after a non-fatal crash in 1931.

-The ultimate fate of S1596 is presently unknown.
-For a short period of time, S1596 did undergo testing at the Marine Aircraft Experimental Establishment (MAEE) at Felixstowe.
-Until the 1960s, S.6A N248 was displayed incorrectly as S1596 at Southampton Royal Pier as a visitor attraction.
+Having been repainted in WW2 to represent S1596 in the film First of the Few, S.6A N248 remained in this guise postwar and was displayed as S1596 at various events and locations including the Southampton Royal Pier as a visitor attraction.
+Its true identity was finally revealed by the Southampton Hall of Aviation in the early 1980s and it was then repainted as N248.